Evidence as a byproduct of how you operate.

 Full CRA compliance

 Every action writes a record.
-Compliance & Disclosure reads them.
+Compliance & Disclosure derives from them.

 24h